First the United States Lighthouse Society stared Wayne Wheeler in the face.

 Big Benefits from Key Staff and Volunteers

-Through the decades, the Society also has benefitted from the skills, time and talent of staff members and key volunteers, including Wayne Wheeler, Tanja Rabbitt, Phyllis Chaix, William Morrison, John Thomas, Rusty Nelson, Marie Shaft, Linda Menges, Steven Cruz, Connie Jo Crowder, John Abrams, John Byrne, Jack Merk, Denise Kendall, Connie Kendall, Lisa Chinn, Marion Di Silva, Kikelomo Adedeji, Shannon Ricks, David Snyder, Barbara Talley, Thomas Tag, Jeff Gales, Melissa Eck, Rich Gales, Lynda Winslow, Lisa Jones, Dolores Thacher, Marie Vincent, Toni Rosatti, Chad Kaiser, Mary Lee and Skip Sherwood, Megan Bradley, Mary Borkowski, Dick Richardson, Peter Williams, Katherine Klint, Rina Guevara, and Gary Riemenschneider.
+Through the decades, the Society also has benefitted from the skills, time and talent of staff members and key volunteers, including Wayne Wheeler, Tanja Rabbitt, Phyllis Chaix, William Morrison, John Thomas, Rusty Nelson, Marie Shaft, Linda Menges, Steven Cruz, Connie Jo Crowder, John Abrams, John Byrne, Jack Merk, Denise Kendall, Connie Kendall, Lisa Chinn, Marion Di Silva, Kikelomo Adedeji, Shannon Ricks, David Snyder, Barbara Talley, Thomas Tag, Jeff Gales, Melissa Eck, Rich Gales, Lynda Winslow, Lisa Jones, Dolores Thacher, Marie Vincent, Toni Rosatti, Chad Kaiser, Mary Lee and Skip Sherwood, Candace Clifford, Megan Bradley, Mary Borkowski, Dick Richardson, Peter Williams, Katherine Klint, Rina Guevara, and Gary Riemenschneider.

 Even with the rough national financial times of the last few years, your Society has been able to maintain its balance and to grow and support new lighthouse projects and initiatives.
 A lighthouse preservation grant program now has been started to increase ongoing support of local lighthouse restoration efforts.
 This has only been possible through the strong efforts of our membership, volunteers, and staff.
 We are happy to report that in this our 30th year we continue to grow and look forward to many significant advances in our ability to assist our members with their interest in lighthouses.